flant/loghouse/README.md

 Ready to use log management solution for Kubernetes.
-Efficiently store myriad of your logs (in [ClickHouse](https://github.com/yandex/ClickHouse) database), process them using a simple query language and monitor them online through web interface.
+Efficiently store big amounts of your logs (in [ClickHouse](https://github.com/yandex/ClickHouse) database), process them using a simple query language and monitor them online through web interface.
 Easy and quick to deploy in an already functioning Kubernetes cluster.

 Status is **alpha**.
 However we (Flant) use it in our production Kubernetes deployments since September, 2017.